Our Aggressive and Experienced VA Disability Appeal Lawyers Will Fight for YouContact Us Now

-In most cases, to be successful your appeal of a denied VA benefits claim must provide evidence that was not previously in your claim file.
+In most cases, to be successful, your appeal of a denied VA disability benefits claim must provide evidence that was not previously in your claim file.

 We have litigated claims that resulted in binding case law and changes to VA regulations to help all Veterans, not just our clients.
 We know the way forward.

 Before a veteran goes through the VA appeals process, the veteran should understand why the VA denied his or her claim.
 The veteran’s appeal must directly address the VA’s reasons and consider the evidence and law that the VA cited in its decision.
 Our experienced VA disability lawyers can help by identifying why the VA denied your claim and what new arguments or evidence will help win an appeal.

 You have the right to appeal any decision by the VA that you think is incorrect.

 Generally, veterans have one year from the date of an initial decision letter to begin the decision review process.
 The process of submitting a decision review request begins with filing a special form with your VA Regional Office (RO).Continue Reading

 The rules and regulations governing VA disability benefits claims are complex and confusing enough for any veteran’s initial claim to be denied.
 Unfortunately, the appeals process is even more complicated and confusing.Continue Reading

 At Berry Law Firm, many of our attorneys are military veterans who help fellow veterans pursue the VA disability benefits they have earned.
 We have extensive experience navigating decision reviews and the kind of legal help that will make a direct impact on these claims.
 We typically work with veterans who need to appeal a denied claim or whose VA disability rating is too low.